pandabrand/pb-gatsby/content/blog/2020-01-05-kicking-it-off-again.md

 title: Kicking it off, again.
 date: 2020-01-05T21:20:05.493Z
 description: That thing where I continue to try to again and again
-tags: ['general', 'personal', 'continue to begin', 'blogging']
+tags: ["general", "personal", "continue to begin", "blogging"]
-thumbnail: '../assets/start-over.jpg'
+thumbnail: /images/start-over.jpg
 ---

 ##This is it, again
 New year, new blog.
 I'm trying this again.